The cutest matching sets on Amazon, according to influencers | CNN Underscored

 Ahead, we’ve consulted influencers on their favorite matching sets from Amazon.
 So prepare your shopping cart — it’s going to take some willpower to check out with just one of these perfectly on-trend picks.

 Style influencer and content creator Jasmine Elias loves this workout set, which is available in over 21 different color options.
 “Let’s just say it made me a believer,” she raves.
 “The top has the perfect amount of support for the girls, and the leggings are so flattering!”
-It's perfect for the gym, Elias explains, or you can throw on a button down “for perfect fit to run all your errands in.”
+It's perfect for the gym, Elias explains, or you can throw on a button-down over it “for perfect fit to run all your errands in.”

 What comes to mind for many people when they think of matching sets, this comfy, oversized option includes shorts and an adorable half-zip sweatshirt, both made from a thick, cozy fleece material.
 Pair with a crossbody bag and you’re ready for any and all errands the day might bring.